WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: Experimental Results

 \subsection{Results}

 Table \ref{tab:results_task_all} shows the overall results for the three tasks.
-As can be observed, BERT is clearly better than FastText in all measures.
-In fact, perhaps surprisingly, FastText does not perform better than a naive baseline that retrieves all instances as true.
-This also reinforces the challenging nature of the benchmark, as even BERT is far from the human annotator performance (estimated on 85.3\% for accuracy).
+As can be observed, GlossBERT performs best in terms of accuracy and F$_1$.
+BERT-L is a little worse, but achieves the best recall.
+The worst supervised baseline -- FastText -- does not perform better than a naive baseline that retrieves all instances as true.
+This also reinforces the challenging nature of the benchmark, as even BERT-based models are far from the human annotator performance (estimated on 85.3\% for accuracy).
 Clearly, the definition information is more helpful than the hypernyms for BERT, while the combination of both attains the best overall results.
+Yet GlossBERT reaches a better performance with definition only\footnote{We did not evaluate GlossBERT with hypernyms as suchconfiguration was not considered by the authors in the original system and its integration would not be straightforward.}.

+The unsupervised models only perform well with hypernyms.
+Though U-dBERT reaches the best precision in Task 1, the recall remains very low and therefore the overall performance.

-It is also remarkable the high recall of BERT, in contrast to the precision.
-This is mainly attributed to the domain-specific datasets as we are going to analyze below.
+Another point to highlight is the high recall of BERT-based models, in contrast to its precision.
+This is mainly attributed to the domain-specific subsets as it will be analysed below.
+As for the comparison between BERT-based models, the larger model (BERT-L) performs as expected better than the base model (BERT-B) overall.